GreenLantern16/vault-enterprise-install-guide/README.md

 For this step you can use the AWS console and manually add the networks or security groups that should be allowed to talk to Vault.
 Go into EC2 > Security Groups > demo-vault-lb-sg and add a Custom TCP rule allowing access to port 8200 from any of the entities that require access.
 For demo and POV purposes you may set this to `0.0.0.0/0` to keep things simple. **Don't do this in production.**

 ### Test Your Work
-If you don't have an application or bastion hosts stood up yet you can use one of the Vault nodes to check the API.
+If you don't have an application or bastion host stood up yet you can use one of the Vault nodes to check the API.

 Go into EC2 > Instances > Any Vault Instance > Connect to Instance.